dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/interface-barcode-location-result.md

 # BarcodeLocationResult

 Interface `BarcodeLocationResult`.
-The location of a quadrilateral area.
-It can be the location of a decoded barcode, a recognized label or a deteced document area
+The location of a quadrilateral area which indicates the location of the detected barcode.

 ```js
 export interface BarcodeLocationResult {